 - Acting as supplemental nursing staff during the holidays

-- Filling in for regular staff who may be out temporarily for personal reasons or health-related issues
+- Covering for regular staff who may be out temporarily for personal reasons or health-related issues

 - Offering additional assistance during the flu season